alemdarkerem/Sign-Up-Page/README.md

 # Sign-Up-Page
-made using React and springboot
+Completed using React and Springboot.